kobmaki/kobmd-utils/README.md

 ## About

 kobmd-utils contains some helper scripts to convert markup files into other formats.
+Primary target is the mediawiki markup.
 The helper scripts use [pandoc](http://pandoc.org) to convert the markup files.
 After converting it makes some cleanup and fixes on the converted files.
 The project is maintained by Uwe Ebel (kobmaki) on [https://github.com/kobmaki/kobmd-utils/](github).

 ## Documentation